 How does EquityNet make money?

-EquityNet does not charge fees to investors, nor do they charge any transaction fees to offering companies; they do however charge companies subscription fees for various services.
+EquityNet does not charge fees to investors, nor do they charge any transaction fees to offering companies; they do however charge companies looking for capital fees for various services (primarily a monthly subscription).

 Potential returns and cashflow

 Investments made via EquityNet are high-risk investments in startups.
 Most startup investments lose some or all of their value.
 While some investors achieve excellent returns from startup investing, that is a rare outcome and requires substantial diversification over time combined with very careful investment selection.